 If you’re a ukuleleist looking to expand your repertoire with a brand new instrument, or if you’re a bassist looking for something new to add to your band’s sound, then this unusual ukulele is going to make you sit up and take notice since the short scale length lets you play in a whole new way.

-We think you’ll be pleasantly surprised like we were: When we first tried it, we couldn’t believe the deep, clear sound of the U-Bass.
+We think you’ll be as pleasantly surprised as we were: When we first tried it, we couldn’t believe the deep, clear sound of the U-Bass.

 We’re going to take a closer look at one of the most popular Kala U-Bass models on offer: The solid Mahogany U-Bass.
 This is a gorgeous instrument with solid exotic mahogany top, back, and sides, and a deep, rich sound that will make you want to keep on playing long after the show is over.